 - Applicants should be at an appropriate point in their clinical training to undertake a PhD, and should have clear plans for the completion of their specialty training.
 Applicants should consult their deanery about undertaking a PhD and their plans to complete specialty training before developing an application.

 - Veterinarians may apply where they have equivalent qualifications to those above and providing their project is of relevance to human health.

 - Clinical Psychologists must have obtained a professional Doctorate-level qualification in Clinical Psychology accredited by the British Psychological Society before taking up their award.

 - Nurses, midwives and members of the allied health professions must have completed their professional training and hold a research Masters degree, or equivalent postgraduate research-oriented qualification.

-Applicants will be clinically qualified individuals who received a PhD (or equivalent) five or more years ago and will not have undertaken substantial periods of academic research since.
+- Applicants will be clinically qualified individuals who received a PhD (or equivalent) usually five or more years ago.

 Certain costs may be requested in addition to the £20,000 per annum: